blog

 span-id-hs-cos-

-Paint protection film for cars (also known as PPF) is an invisible thermoplastic urethane or polyurethane film that guards automotive body elements against rock chips, scratches, bug splatters, and contaminants.
+Wheel paint protection film for cars (also known as PPF) is an invisible thermoplastic urethane or polyurethane film that guards automotive body elements against rock chips, scratches, bug splatters, and contaminants.
 But what traits make the perfect automotive paint protection film?

 Originally developed to protect rotor blades on military helicopters in the Vietnam War, the first protection films were thicker and less flexible; helicopter blades were a flat surface that didn’t require the complexity or conformability of automotive surfaces.
 However, the specs of high-quality PPF have changed a lot over the years.